Best Potato Salad

 Instructions

-• Place the potatoes in a large pot and cover with cold water by about 1-inch.
-Bring to a boil, then reduce the heat and simmer, uncovered, until fork-tender, about 10 minutes.
-Drain the potatoes, set aside to cool to room temperature, then transfer to a large bowl.
+• Place the potatoes in a large pot and cover with cold water by 1 inch.
+Bring to a boil over high heat, then reduce the heat and simmer for 10 minutes, or until fork-tender.
+Drain and set aside to cool to room temperature.

 Leave a comment: